 Kristi Martindale has served as our Executive Vice President and Chief Product & Marketing Officer since September 24, 2021.
 Ms. Martindale served as Old Sarcos' Chief Product & Marketing Officer from September 2020 until the Business Combination, when she became our Executive Vice President and Chief Product & Marketing Officer.
-Prior to serving as Old Sarcos' Executive Vice President and Chief Product & Marketing Officer.
-Prior to serving as Old Sarcos' Executive Vice President and Chief Product & Marketing Officer.
+Prior to serving as Old Sarcos' Executive Vice President and Chief Product & Marketing Officer, Ms. Martindale served as Old Sarcos' Chief Marketing Officer.
 From 2011 to 2015, Ms. Martindale served as Vice President, Global Marketing of Qualcomm.
 In this role, she led marketing for many of Qualcomm's business units, including software, services, emerging technology, and licensing worldwide.
 Ms. Martindale currently serves as an Advisory Board Member for 5P Consulting and also serves on the board of directors for Walden Family Services.
 Ms. Martindale holds a Bachelor of Science in Business Administration and Management from the University of La Verne.